kowalej/BlueMuse/README.md

 #### Latest
 * 1.0.6.0 - stable.
     * Changed timestamp format to Unix epoch **seconds** format.
+    * Improved UI - it is now re-sizable and more compact (better for low resolution screens).
+    * Added version number to main screen.

 #### Older
 * 1.0.5.0 - stable.